AriFordsham/GHCWiki/gitlab/issues.md

    GHC uses a formal convention to note the addition of tests on an issue.
 When adding a test for an issue also leave a comment of the following form on the ticket:

+   > This is a comment.
+Blah blah blah.
+More things to say.
+Lorem ipsum.
+   >
    > Tests: T1234

  * Are the **issue and resolving merge request linked**?
 A link will be created automatically if the MR description mentions the ticket.
 Otherwise leave a comment on the ticket pointing to the MR.